Tlaster/Marduk.Controls/README.md

 Freely random insert, remove or change an item, even it's been virtualized.

 ## High Performance for Resizing
-You can use Marduk.Controls.OrientedVirtualizingPanel.Resizer to optimize resize behavior
+You can use WaterFallView.OrientedVirtualizingPanel.Resizer to optimize resize behavior

 # Quick Start